MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

   - /overview/api-components/
 ---

-This document captures the unique components in Materialize to help you understand how Materialize functions differently from traditional databases.
+This document captures the unique components in Materialize to hel functions differently from traditional databases.

 Materialize uses the components below to compute and build your data queries.